mlocardpaulet/TCR_ABStim2018/README.md

 - "05_ParsedTablesNormPSP.RData": Data normalised for technical instrument variation using the intensities of the iRT.
 Also, I removed some runs that overperformed.
 - "06_Prottab.RData": Protein data (raw).

+`"KEAEnrichments"` contains the results of phosphorylation site specific enrichment using [KEA](http://www.maayanlab.net/KEA2/#) the 4th September 2018 (no background).
+I saved the enrichment results with the following labels:
+- "KS" for Literature Based Kinase-Substrate Library with Phosphosites, followed by the cluster number.
+- "BT" for Biological Terms Associated with Phosphosites from Literature Mining, followed by the cluster number.
+- "AllReg" is when I used all the regulated sites as input.
+- "Background" is when I used all the sites identified in the data set.

+`"PANTHER"` contains the results of GO term enrichments based on the gene names using [Panther](http://pantherdb.org/) the 4th September 2018.
+I used the detected sites as background.

+`"Phomics"` contains the results of GO term enrichments based on the phosphorylation sites using [Phomics](http://phomics.jensenlab.org/phospho_enrichment_uniprot) the 4th September 2018.
+I used the detected sites as background.

 ## Data analysis: